libplctag/libplctag/BUILD.md

 $ git clone https://github.com/kyle-github/libplctag.git
 ```

+Or you can download one of the releases directly from GitHub.

 ## Build the Make build files

-Go into the project build directory
+Go into the project build directory (the build directory may not already exist)/

 ```
+$ cd libplctag
+$ mkdir -p build
-$ cd libplctag/build
+$ cd build
 ```

 Run cmake